-I have a confession to make: I don’t really drink alternative milk.
+I have a confession to make: I don’t really drink alternatives to dairy milk.
 Being part Swedish, I could drink heavy cream all day long and love it.
-But not everyone is blessed with an iron stomach; there are those among us that, due to dietary restrictions or lifestyle choice, need to drink dairy alternatives.
+But not everyone is blessed with an iron stomach; there are those among us that, due to dietary restrictions or lifestyle choice, need a guide to alternative milk.

 Alternative milk is a necessary part of taking care of your customer’s needs.
 And if something is worth doing, it’s worth doing right.
 So I decided to do a taste test with various readily available alternative milks.
 I’ll go over why I chose the milks I did and why I left others out.
 And I’ll even give you a recipe for making your own nut milk.

 Lee este artículo en español Alto a los Lácteos: Una Guía Para Baristas Sobre Leches Alternativas

 My Guide To Alternative Milks

 With all the special diets out there, the demand for alternative milk is high.
 After conducting an informal survey of my friends, I narrowed down my guide to four choices: soy, almond, hemp, and cashew.

 Some milks were left off because they don’t mix well with coffee (pistachio and coconut).
 Others, like macadamia nut, though popular, were unavailable in my town and so couldn’t be included in this guide.